Unit 2 - Practice Quiz

 22 To calculate WACC, the specific costs of each source of finance are weighted by their:

-B. Profitability index
+A. Profitability index

-C. Proportion in the capital structure
+D. Proportion in the capital structure

 23 Which weights are generally preferred for calculating WACC?

-A. Par Value Weights
+B. Par Value Weights

 C. Market Value Weights

-D. Book Value Weights
+D. Historical Cost Weights

 24 Factoring is a method of raising short-term finance against: